 What other services do you offer?

-At the end of the day, you want to find an AV company that you can trust.
+You want to find an AV company that you can trust.
 On the day of your event, you should have no worries about the services you are paying for.
-Don’t hesitate to ask anything, there aren’t any stupid questions!
+Don’t hesitate to ask anything; there aren’t any stupid questions!
 There are a lot of AV companies on the market, take your time making a decision.

 If you have any more questions, don’t hesitate to reach out to us via email at email@example.com or drop us a call at 615-669-2126.
 We’d love to hear from you!